wayjam/vim-config/README.md

 ### Customize your config

-Add your config to `customize.vim` and save.
+Create your config named `customize.vim` at the root of this repo, edit it and save.

 ### Upgrade